zyz111222/vllm-ascend/docs/source/tutorials/PaddleOCR-VL.md

 INFO:     Application startup complete.
 ```

-Once your server is started, you can使用 OpenAI API 客户端查询
+Once your server is started, you can use the OpenAI API client to make queries.

 ```bash
 from openai import OpenAI